nsg-ethz/autopower/server/README.md

 sudo -u postgres psql -d postgres -c "CREATE DATABASE autopower;"
 ```

 Now you can load the setup script for the database.
 If you use another database or user name, you may need to adapt the script database_schema.sql to fit to your needs.
-Be sure that the postgres user has read access to database_schema.sql.
+Be sure that the postgres user has read access to database_schema.sql and you are in the `server` directory of this repo.
 ```bash
 sudo -u postgres psql -d autopower -a -f database_schema.sql
 ```